 Data roaming – human versus machine

-Kicking off the discussion, BICS’ Damion Rose stated how important it is that carriers recognise that roaming isn’t only about the human subscribers.
+Kicking off the discussion, BICS’ Damion Rose stated how important it is that carriers recognize that roaming isn’t only about the human subscribers.
 We’ve been seeing strong roaming traffic volumes to support connected ‘things’, Rose explains.
 The shift to online living with home delivery has highlighted reliance on roaming by many enterprises and solution providers.
 Shipping companies, for instance, need to be able to track more packages as they traverse borders, requiring seamless, always-on connectivity.

 The past six months have reinforced how important IoT roaming is to an operator’s business, as well as how valuable telematics is becoming to a growing number of verticals.
 In fact, a recent report from Kaleido Intelligence predicts massive growth in the area of IoT roaming.
 Over the next five years, IoT roaming traffic is estimated to rise 300%.
 This will see traffic data volumes go from 127PB in 2020 to more than 560PB in 2025.

 Rose explained that it’s highly important to be able to distinguish between human and IoT roamers.
 However, he added, discerning the real nature of each of the roamers on your network requires more complex analysis.
-This is particularly pertinent as subscriber behaviour changes and different devices and connectivity use-cases join the market.
+This is particularly pertinent as subscriber behavior changes and different devices and connectivity use-cases join the market.
 So, it is possible for a human to appear to be a machine, and vice versa, said Rose.
-Advanced analytics empowers users to analyse the real-time network activities of subscribers and identify discriminative behaviour patterns to gain transparency into the nature of each roamer on a network, enabling more effective business strategies and value propositions.
+Advanced analytics empowers users to analyze the real-time network activities of subscribers and identify discriminative behavior patterns to gain transparency into the nature of each roamer on a network, enabling more effective business strategies and value propositions.

-Personalisation and user experience
+Personalization and user experience